 Experiencing the Great Migration with Basecamp adds another layer to witnessing this Natural Wonder of the World.
-A Safari with our Maasai Guides is a life-changing experience that will provide you with a deeper, more meaningful understanding of the intricate details of the Maasai Mara ecosystem.
+A safari with our Maasai guides is a life-changing experience that will provide you with a deeper, more meaningful understanding of the intricate details of the Masai Mara ecosystem.
 No one knows the Mara like the Maasai: they are the true nature specialists.
 Because of our longstanding commitment to the Maasai community, we are able to provide authentic safari experiences that leave our guests filled with lifelong memories, a sense of purpose, and a longing to participate.
 Read more about the migration here.

 From October to November